 The themes in this erotic art photography book range from playful to thoughtful.
 Some images are to be taken just as you see them and others are layered in meaning and ambiguity.
-There is the occasional embrace of two figures or the interplay of props, but most of the images are of an individual model, displaying an original perspective in terms of pose and attitude.
+There is the occasional embrace of two figures or the interplay of props, but most of the images are of an individual subject, displaying an original perspective in terms of pose and attitude.
 These images convey a positive energy as something you are meant to see.

 I have chosen to keep color to a minimum in this erotic art photography book, to steer the viewer towards the lines and shapes presented on each page.
 I feel this encourages the viewer to consider the creative process rather than merely the subject.
 The overall effect should be less voyeuristic than regular color images.
 They may resemble black and white or sepia tones, but have more complex color schemes than that.
 A range of subtle hues is rendered among the lights and darks.
 I often choose cool shadows and warm highlights to accentuate depth.